ZuneDev/PyZuneCatalogServer/README.md

-# PyZuneCatalogServer
+# PyZuneCatalogServer NOTICE

-This repository houses a community effort to recreate the Zune Marketplace servers.
+This repository houses the initial community effort to recreate the Zune Marketplace servers.

+Development has since shifted to [ZuneNetApi](https://github.com/ZuneDev/ZuneNetApi).

 ## Contributing